Last updated: 09-14-2019

 Shahar, M., & Kieschnick, J. (2013).
 India in the Chinese Imagination: Myth, Religion, and Thought.
 University of Pennsylvania Press.

 Shahar, M. (2013).
 Indian mythology and the Chinese imagination: Nezha, Nalakubara, and Krshna.
-In Meir Shahar and John Kieschnick.
-India in the Chinese imagination: Myth, religion, and thought (pp. 21-45).
+In M. Shahar and J. Kieschnick (Eds.), India in the Chinese imagination: Myth, religion, and thought (pp. 21-45).
 University of Pennsylvania Press.

 Wivell, C.S.
 (1994).
 The Story of How the Monk Tripitaka of the Great Country of T’ang Brought Back the Sūtras.
 In V. Mair (Ed.), The Columbia Anthology of Traditional Chinese Literature (pp. 1181-1207).
 New York: Columbia University Press.